 Too many of the stories told have no foundation in truth.
 Books like Alexander Hislop’s The Two Babylons were debunked years ago, but they keep coming back to life among those of us shocked to hear about the pagan practices that have made their way into the Christian church.
 We grab hold of things that reinforce our new findings without checking them out to see if they are really true.

 I don’t have a Christmas tree.
 If you do, I would ask you to consider what it or any other associated custom has to do with the birth of Jesus, if in fact that is what you claim to be celebrating.
 Search the Scriptures.
 You will not find anything that supports Christianizing or otherwise redeeming things that are pagan.
 Rather, you find instructions to destroy them (Exodus 34:13, Deuteronomy 12:3).

 Does Jeremiah 10 Forbid Christmas Trees?

 Jeremiah isn’t describing a Christmas tree; he is pretty clearly talking about an idol.
 Context bears that out, as do similar Scripture passages.
 In a broader sense though, the prophet echoes the command of Torah not to learn and follow the way of the nations (Leviticus 18:3; 20:23; Deuteronomy 12:30-31), especially when it comes to worshiping our Creator.
-For many of us, that means un-learning these customs as we seek to learn and follow the ways of Yahweh.
+That means recognizing and un-learning these customs, particularly those of pagan origin, as we seek to learn and follow the ways of Yahweh.